Discover more from Tech World With Milan Newsletter

 Honorable mentions

-In addition to the top 10 greatest software development books, there are many more good books that are not easy to exclude from this list.
+In addition to the top 10 most excellent software development books, many more good books are not easy to exclude from this list.
 Here are some of them that I would strongly recommend reading:

-Designing Data-Intensive Applications, The Big Ideas Behind Reliable, Scalable, and Maintainable Systems.
-One of the best books in the area of data-intensive applications.
-The book describes different concepts such as databases and data models and deep dive into the distributed concepts, such as transactions, replication, consistency, etc.
+Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems is one of the best books on data-intensive applications.
+It describes concepts such as databases and data models and takes a deep dive into distributed concepts such as transactions, replication, consistency, etc.

-Software Architecture in Practice, is one the best books on the topic of software architecture.
-It goes through main software quality attributes, then through different case studies (US air traffic control system and a software product line used to build submarines), but also it gives an introduction to the topic of architectural evaluation (using two frameworks, ATAM, and the CBAM).
+Software Architecture in Practice is one of the best books on software architecture.
+It goes through main software quality attributes, then through different case studies (US air traffic control system and a software product line used to build submarines).
+It also introduces the topic of architectural evaluation (using two frameworks, ATAM and the CBAM).

-Cracking the Coding Interview is highly recommendable to anyone who wants or needs to take coding interviews.
-The author explains how to look for hidden details in questions, break problems into small chunks and to get better at learning concepts.
-In addition, it provides 189 real interview questions and solutions.
+Cracking the Coding Interview is highly recommended to anyone who wants or needs to take coding interviews.
+The author explains how to look for hidden details in questions, break problems into small chunks, and improve one's understanding of concepts.
+In addition, the book provides 189 real interview questions and solutions.

-Object-Oriented Software Construction is a book by Bertrand Meyer and even though is written in the early 2000s, it will teach you the best engineering practices behind software construction.
-The author describes for the first time what is Design by Contract.
+Object-Oriented Software Construction is a book by Bertrand Meyer, and even though it was written in the early 2000s, it will teach you the best engineering practices behind software construction.
+The author describes for the first time what design by contract is.

 The Art of Unit Testing.
-This book is focused on unit testing as a crucial thing any developer needs to do to deliver a good piece of software.
-The book explains core competencies on how to unit test, how to scope it, and what to unit test.
+This book focuses on unit testing as a crucial step for any developer to deliver a good piece of software.
+It explains the core competencies of unit testing, including how to scope it and what to unit test.

-The Mythical Man-Month discusses productivity, tackling one of the myths that the time taken by one engineer can be equally divided if you hire more engineers to do the job.
-It writes about how to handle delays in project delivery, communicate efficiently as a project leader, and how manage project iteration.
+The Mythical Man-Month discusses productivity, tackling the myth that the time taken by one engineer can be equally divided if you hire more engineers to do the job.
+It also discusses handling project delivery delays, communicating efficiently as a project leader, and managing project iteration.

 Domain-Driven Design: Tackling Complexity in the Heart of Software addresses how to translate the process into the software.
-It described how does a process look like for someone who doesn’t write software and how one communicates about a process so it can be translated into a software system.
+It described a method for someone who doesn’t write software and how one communicates about a process to translate it into a software system.

-The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win is a narrative about a fictional company that is transitioning to the DevOps model from an older less integrated model of working.
-It talks about challenges in coordinating between operations and development and how to make that bridge.
+The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win is a narrative about a fictional company transitioning to the DevOps model from an older, less integrated model of working.
+It discusses challenges in coordinating operations and development and how to bridge that gap.

 References